Tang campaign against Kucha: Campaign

 The king of Kucha, Haripushpa, was taken to the Tang capital as a prisoner.
-Execution was the punishment of rebellion in accordance with Tang law.
-The king was pardoned by Taizong and released after a ritual venerating the Emperor's ancestors.
+Execution was the punishment of rebellion in accordance with Tang law but the King was pardoned by Taizong and released after a ritual venerating the Emperor's ancestors.
 He was also named Great Army Commander for the Militant Guards of the Left, a title he received from the Emperor.
+His brother was enthroned as king of Kucha but kept under strict supervision.

 Aftermath

 In retribution for the death of Guo Xiaoke, Ashina She'er ordered the execution of eleven thousand Kuchean inhabitants by decapitation.
 It was recorded that "he destroyed five great towns and with them many myriads of men and women... the lands of the west were seized with terror."
 After Kucha's defeat, She'er dispatched a small force of light cavalry led by the lieutenant Xue Wanbei to Khotan, ruled by the king Yuchi Fushexin.
-The threat of an invasion convinced the King to visit the Tang court in person.
+The threat of an invasion convinced the King to visit the Tang court in person, after which he was sent home with titles and privileges.

-The Tang expeditionary army replaced Haripushpa with his younger brother (the "yabgu"), erected an inscribed stele to commemorate its victory, and returned to Chang'an with Haripushpa, Nali, and Kucha's top general as captives.
-All three men were given workless positions and kept at the imperial court until 650, when they were sent back to Kucha after it became clear that the vacuum of power created by their absence had reduced the kingdom to a state of civil war and anarchy.
-The Kucha expedition also killed the pro-Turk king of Karasahr and replaced him with a cousin, but there is no evidence that a Tang military garrison was stationed in Karasahr between 648 and 658.
-Likewise, the Khotan king's coerced trip to Chang'an does not seem to have resulted in a Tang garrison being sent to Khotan.